-- Gave birth less than 3 weeks ago - Are breastfeeding a baby less than 6 months old - Have migraine headaches with aura - Are 35 years or older and smoke - Have hypertension (systolic >140 or diastolic >90) - Have current or past history of thromboembolic disorders (e.g., deep vein thrombosis).
-Note: women with varicose veins or superficial thrombophlebitis are eligible for COC use. - Take Ritonavir-boosted protease inhibitor ARVs (If using any ARV, use COCs with at least 30 ug EE.) - Take rifampicin or rifabutin for TB (If using rifampicin or rifabutin, use COCs with at least 30 ug EE.)
+- · Gave birth less than 4 weeks ago (if not breastfeeding) - Are breastfeeding a baby less than 6 months old - · Have migraine headaches with aura - Have viral hepatitis with severe or acute flare-up - Take Ritonavir-boosted protease inhibitor ARVs (If using any ARV, use COCs with at least 30 ug EE.) - Take rifampicin or rifabutin for TB (If using rifampicin or rifabutin, use COCs with at least 30 ug EE.)